lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 .. note:: Note that the active learning features require a minimum
     Lightly Worker of version 2.2.
-You can check your installed version of the Lightly Worker by running the :ref:`ref-docker-setup-sanity-check`.
+You can check your installed version of the Lightly Worker by running the :ref:`docker-setup-sanity-check`.

 Prerequisites
 --------------
 In order to do active learning with Lightly, you will need the following things:

-- The installed Lightly Worker (see :ref:`ref-docker-setup`)
+- The installed Lightly Worker (see :ref:`docker-setup`)
 - A dataset with a configured datasource (see :ref:`ref-docker-with-datasource-datapool`)
-- Your predictions uploaded to the datasource (see :ref:`ref-docker-datasource-predictions`)
+- Your predictions uploaded to the datasource (see :ref:`docker-datasource-predictions`)

 .. note::